 This evocative cave city is close to Stalin’s home town, Gori.

 About 10km east of Gori along the Mtkvari Valley, visible from trains along the main line, is the cave-city of Uplistsikhe.
-The Silk Road ran along the hills to the north (hence the positions of Gori, Kaspi and Mtskheta, all on the north side of the Mtkvari), and Uplistsikhe was a trading centre by at least the 5th century BC.
-Later it became more isolated and was inhabited by monks until it was destroyed in the 13th century by Chinghiz’s son Khulagu.Most of the caves have been at least partly eroded away, so that it takes a considerable feat of the imagination to really understand what the city was like.
+The Silk Road ran along the hills to the north (hence the positions of Gori, Kaspi and Mtskheta, all on the north side of the Mtkvari), and excavations in the area have shown evidence of settlement from the second half of the 4th millennium BC onwards.
+Uplistsikhe was a religious centre by 1000BC (its temples dedicated mainly to the sun goddess) and a trading centre by at least the 5th century BC Later it became more isolated and was inhabited by monks until it was destroyed in the 13th century by Chinghiz’s son Khulagu.Most of the caves have been at least partly eroded away, so that it takes a considerable feat of the imagination to really understand what the city was like.

 Over the centuries the site has suffered greatly from the elements, although channels were built to carry off storm water and prevent flash floods (drinking water was brought 5–6km from a spring just 44m above, through a beautifully engineered system of ceramic pipes and a tunnel).
 In addition, cracks are developing in many of the caves, which may crumble away in the next ten to 30 years unless action is taken.